 A second approach is called modified comparative negligence.
 And this is the rule in the Vermont State courts.

 The modified comparative negligence rule means that injured people cannot recover any money at trial if they are more at fault than the defendant.
 In other words, in Vermont courts, if you are even slightly more responsible for causing your injury than the defendant, you recover nothing.

 How Comparative Negligence Can Impact Your Case

 Now, despite your concerns about comparative fault playing a role in your case, it’s not always a problem for your recovery.
 Over the years, I’ve spoken with many people who are rightly upset that an insurance company has only accepted 50% of the fault for an accident.

-But as we’ve seen in our other videos, fault is only one element of a successful injury claim.
+But as we’ve seen in our other videos, the fault is only one element of a successful injury claim.
 And here’s why it matters.

 If you have a situation where you’re injured in a crash, and you’ve incurred tens of thousands of dollars in medical bills and lost wages.
 Still, the other driver only has $25,000 of insurance; there’s a good chance you’ll collect all that insurance money, even if the other driver accepts only half of the fault.
 This is because the total value of your claim, including medical expenses, lost wages, pain and suffering, and other damages, will far exceed the available insurance money.

 So, even if that’s reduced by 50% or so, it’s still going to max out the available coverage of a relatively small insurance policy.

 Thank you for reading today’s blog post; we hope you take away three points.

 Number one.
 Comparative negligence is used to assign blame and apportion fault between parties after an accident.